particle-iot/docs/src/content/tutorials/device-os/led.md

 ![Attach the antenna](/assets/images/antenna_attach.jpg)

 ### 3) Is your battery connected?
-Your Electron *requires a Li-Po battery or high current power source to communicate wirelessly*.
+Your Electron, E Series E310, or Boron 2G/3G *requires a Li-Po battery or high current power source to communicate wirelessly*.
 Make sure your battery is connected as depicted below:

 ![Connect the battery](/assets/images/attach_batt.jpg)

 While the Electron does not *require* that you attach the USB cable, this will ensure that your battery does not run out of charge during the connection process.

+The E Series E402 (LTE) and Boron LTE can be used only powered by USB.

 ### 4) Is your SIM activated?
 In order for your Particle SIM card to connect to the cellular network, it needs to be activated.
-The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io).
+The *only* way to do this is to go through SIM activation and setup at [https://setup.particle.io](https://setup.particle.io) or the mobile apps.
 Follow the on-screen prompts to complete device setup and SIM activation.

 ### 5) Are you using a 3rd party (non-Particle) SIM?
 If you're not using a Particle SIM, you will have to change the cellular APN on the Electron before it can connect.
 A Username and Password may also be required.
 To connect the Electron with a 3rd party SIM, visit our [setup page](http://setup.particle.io), choose  "Setup an Electron with SIM card" and follow the on screen instructions to set your APN, download a new firmware binary, and flash it to your device.

 > **NOTE**: Until you have done this, your device _will not_ be able to connect to the Internet.

+If you are using the Boron, you should follow [the Boron 3rd-party SIM instructions](/support/particle-devices-faq/electron-3rdparty-sims/#setting-up-a-boron-with-a-3rd-party-sim-card) instead.

 ### 6) Check the cellular coverage in your area
 The Electron leverages a number of cellular carriers to provide excellent coverage, but it *is* possible that you are outside GSM coverage in your country.
 Fortunately, it's relatively simple to check:

 - Go to https://www.particle.io/pricing#cellular-data and select your country from the dropdown at the bottom of the page.
 Note the cellular provider in your country.
 In the US, for example, service is provided by `T-Mobile and AT&T`.
 - Navigate to <a href="http://opensignal.com" target="_blank">http://opensignal.com</a> in your browser
 - If you have an Electron G350, select "2G" and unselect "3G" and "4G" options.
 If you have an Electron U260 or U270, select both "2G" and "3G" and unselect the "4G" option.
 Limit the coverage map to the carrier providing service to your Particle SIM in your country (`T-Mobile and AT&T` in the US, for example).
+Note that AT&T no longer provides 2G coverage.
 - Check the coverage map to ensure that you have coverage in your area.
+- If you are using an E Series E402 (LTE) or Boron LTE, the built-in Particle SIM card can only be used in the United States, on AT&T. It will only work in areas with LTE coverage; it cannot fall back to 3G.

 If you are outside of the coverage map, it's possible that the Particle SIM does not have coverage in your area, and your device will be unable to connect.
 We are always looking to expand our coverage network, and hope to provide coverage in your area soon!